 Dog Food Issues and Problems

-The request for product removal can be initiated by the company getting recalled, or it can be prompted by an FDA request or an “FDA order under statutory authority,” which refers to a court ordering a company to withdraw its products from the market.
+The request for product removal can be initiated by the company getting recalled or prompted by an FDA request or an “FDA order under statutory authority,” which refers to a court ordering a company to withdraw its products from the market.

-Recalls are published by the FDA, who keeps a log of recent events and recalls on their website so that you can see the updates on past incidents and new incidents.
+Recalls are published by the FDA, which keeps a log of recent events and recalls on their website so that you can see the updates on past incidents and new incidents.

-Nature’s Variety issued a voluntary recall of their Instinct Raw Chicken Formula because there were concerns about it being contaminated with salmonella (which, as we stated in our Raw Food section, is a concern with the raw diet).
+Nature’s Variety issued a voluntary recall of their Instinct Raw Chicken Formula because there were concerns about it being contaminated with salmonella (which, as stated in our Raw Food section, is a concern with the raw diet).

-It’s not only a concern for your dog; it’s a concern for you as well, because handling raw meat runs the risk of tactile contact with the salmonella, which can then be spread to everything else you touch.
+It’s not only a concern for your dog; it’s a concern for you as well because handling raw meat runs the risk of tactile contact with the salmonella, which you can then spread to everything else you touch.

 Even if your pet is healthy and doesn’t symptomize the illness, he or she can still be a carrier that can infect everyone else in the house.

-The recall includes the products with this date as well as any others that expire before then and are in the bites and patties formation (any pound bag).
+The recall includes the products with this date and any others that expire before then and are in the bites and patties formation (any pound bag).

 So, let’s say that you’re an owner feeding your dog the raw chicken diet—this right here is why you shouldn’t feed your dog raw meat—and this recall pops up.
 What do you do?

 It can be tempting to ignore it, but you really don’t want to do that.
 The Nature’s Variety recall has not produced any known cases of illnesses yet, but you don’t want your dog to be the lucky number one.

 If you don’t want to throw out the product because you want a refund, check your store’s return policies (all they’ll do is throw it out for you and give you your money back).

 It’s important to clean your house thoroughly after this incident because you could be risking contamination otherwise.
-The food recalls are issued after customers complain of the illness or after an FDA routine-inspection of the facility finds that there are trace amounts (or more than trace) of a bacterial contaminant or sterility issue in the facility.
+The food recalls are issued after customers complain of the illness or after an FDA routine inspection of the facility finds that there are trace amounts (or more than trace) of a bacterial contaminant or sterility issue in the facility.

 You may want to call your veterinarian just in case.
 Let him or her know what has happened with your pet’s food.

 This way, they’ll be able to advise you as to what to look for and what steps you should take if you believe your pet is ill.

 If your pet begins showing signs of food-borne illnesses, you need to take him or her to the vet immediately.
 Although salmonella does leave the system after a little while, you don’t want to take any chances.
 It is a nasty bug.

-To recap, if your dog’s food is recalled, dispose of it immediately, clean your house and all the areas that the virus may have touched with disinfectant, and closely monitor your pet’s health for the next week in order to make sure that they haven’t contracted the virus as a carrier or as a victim.
+To recap, if your dog’s food is recalled, dispose of it immediately, clean your house and all the areas that the virus may have touched with disinfectant, and closely monitor your pet’s health for the next week to make sure that they haven’t contracted the virus as a carrier or as a victim.

 Continuing along this same vein of doggy food problems, we’ll discuss additives and artificial substances in dog foods and what to do to avoid those next.

 I'll give you an overview of what they are and why you should scour the back of the ingredient label carefully for them and, if they’re not there, take the food and put it back on the shelf.

 Preservatives in dog food are used to keep the shelf life of the dog food high, therefore increasing the company’s profits because the longer they’re able to sell, the more money they make.

-While getting rid of the animal fats is not a good idea, especially considering that they are a vital nutrient, preserving them with fake substances is also a bad option.
+While getting rid of animal fats is not a good idea, especially considering that they are a vital nutrient, preserving them with fake substances is also a bad option.

 Artificial preservatives, on the other hand, are.
 Ethoxyquin is a preservative that is used in some dog foods.

-Glycerol monostearate, phosphoric acid, and propylene glycol are three examples of additives found in some commercial dog foods.
+Glycerol monostearate, phosphoric acid, and propylene glycol are three additives found in some commercial dog foods.

 Glycerol monostearate is a thickening agent that also emulsifies and prevents sticking.
 It isn’t just used in dog food; it also is used in plastic processing and cosmetics.